-As the legalization of both medicinal and recreational cannabis continues to grow, manufacturers, distributors and retailers, have to be prepared to deal with the increased volume of incidents affecting their business.
+As the legalization of both medicinal and recreational cannabis continues to grow, manufacturers, distributors, and retailers have to be prepared to deal with the increased volume of incidents affecting their business.
 For cannabis companies, incidents that impact their business can cause irrevocable financial and reputational damage.

-3 critical risks that impact cannabis companies are:
+Three critical risks that impact cannabis companies are:

 Of all retail businesses, cannabis companies are especially vulnerable to theft both inside and outside of their business.

 As with most retail businesses, in-store theft is a constant threat to day-to-day operations.
-Shoplifting, robberies and break-ins, while unavoidable, can be decreased through well thought out floor plans, employee training and thorough security protocols.
+Shoplifting, robberies and break-ins, while unavoidable, can be decreased through well-thought-out floor plans, employee training and thorough security protocols.

 Cannabis companies need to ensure an additional level of security when cannabis is in transit.
 Whether it’s the product moving from the supplier to the retailer or from the retailer to the consumer, the product is vulnerable to in-transit theft which could result in black market selling or worse, product tampering.

 Almost all theft in cannabis companies is internal.
-With easy access to product, the ability to process discounts, and all-around knowledge of how the business operates, employees are the top culprits for theft.
+With easy access to products, the ability to process discounts, and all-around knowledge of how the business operates, employees are the top culprits for theft.
 According to one report, in a $700 million market such as Colorado, employee theft amounts to almost 2-3% of that.

 It might seem obvious, but product tampering is one of the biggest risks impacting cannabis companies.
 Not only do products have to meet compliance standards (determined by the country/location where the business operates), but a product that has been tampered with can result in physical harm to customers.
-Aside from the obvious health dangers to consumers, a tampered product could also result in a damage to the company’s overall reputation.
+Aside from the obvious health dangers to consumers, a tampered product could also result in damage to the company’s overall reputation.
 If customers don’t trust your product, there are hundreds of other companies that will take your place.
-Losing customer trust and ultimately their business, will financially impact the growth and revenue of the business.
+Losing customer trust and ultimately their business will financially impact the growth and revenue of the business.
 For a cannabis company, trust is the currency that keeps customers coming back.

-The product could be tampered with post sale or if it’s been stolen and repackaged.
+The product could be tampered with post-sale or if it’s been stolen and repackaged.
 While this is a misrepresentation of the product, if something happens to someone while consuming the product, if your name is on the label, your brand will take a hit.